If you are an on-demand worker or Wonolo 1099 freelancer, then this is the post for you.

 Doing your own taxes is a stressful process that most people would prefer to avoid.
 However, this year you can feel a little less stressed knowing that this guide will help you.
 The great thing about being a freelancer with Wonolo is the tax benefits- you have all of the freedom with a ton of 1099 benefits!

 In this quick n' easy guide, we'll take care of everything you need to know from start to finish.
-No more worrying about paying quarterly taxes or tax deductions - just read here.
+No more worrying about paying quarterly taxes, tax deductions or tax penalties- just read here.

 Note: If you want to breeze through your Wonolo taxes and maximize your tax savings, try Bonsai Tax.
 Our app can remind you of filing deadlines, estimate taxes, and scan your bank/credit card statements for tax deductions.
 Claim your free trial for 14-days here.